thephpleague/uri-src/docs/uri/7.0/uri-template.md

 ## Template expansion

-The `UriTemplate::expand` public method expands a URI template to generate a valid URI string conforming to RFC3986.
+The `UriTemplate::expand` public method expands a URI template to generate a valid URI conforming to RFC3986.

 ~~~php